 It's very easy to win, you just race ahead of Tiberius.

-Tiberius has no chance as long as you move your piece toward the goal, because his character is not set to do anything but attack you, not actually to race to the goal.
-I guess that this problem is irrelevant in multiplayer though.
+In Single Player, Tiberius has no chance as long as you move your piece toward the goal, because his character is not set to do anything but attack you, not actually to race to the goal.
+This problem is irrelevant in multiplayer though.

 Pretty creative idea to make a race map.